preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/groups/index.rst

 .. image:: add-groups-2.png

-The added grouops are now shown.
-You an use the pen to edit the groups's settings, if it's a Omnia Group, or check the group's settings if it's another type if groiup.
-Use the dust bin to remove the group from th group.
+The added groups are now shown.
+You an use the pen to edit the groups's settings, if it's an Omnia Group, or check the group's settings if it's another type if group.
+Use the dust bin to remove the group from the group.

 .. image:: add-groups-3.png